Need to Sell Scheme

 - the ‘personal representative’ of the owner occupier if they’ve died, for example the executor of their will

-- a ‘reluctant landlord’ (renting out your property because you can’t sell it)
+- a ‘reluctant landlord’ (renting out your property because you cannot sell it)

 Mortgage lenders (such as banks and building societies) in vacant possession of a qualifying property can apply.

-Your commercial property won’t qualify for the Need to Sell Scheme if it has a rateable value of £36,000 or more (£44,200 inside Greater London).
+Your commercial property will not qualify for the Need to Sell Scheme if it has a rateable value of £36,000 or more (£44,200 inside Greater London).

 An owner occupier must: